how to choose colors for a painting with harmony

 I came up with a plan ---

-how to choose our colors
+here's how to choose colors for a painting

-There are three steps to choose colors for a painting.
+There are three steps to choosing the colors.

-first: paint a color wheel
+#1 paint a color wheel

-I used watercolors to make my personal color wheelMake a color wheel of your paints.
+Make your own personal color wheel or your favorite paint colors.Make a color wheel of your paints.

 This seems like a bit of work, but believe me it is very worthwhile.

 Poster board or any heavy type of paper will work for oil paints.
-Water-colorists use watercolor paper.
+Watercolorists use watercolor paper.

 There are twelve colors on the color wheel.
-Paint a warm and cool version of each of the six basic rainbow colors.
+Paint a warm and cool version of each of the six basic colors.

-second: make color scheme templates
+#2 make color scheme templates

 Cut out color scheme templates the same size as your color wheel.